a18ismca/VM_IoT/README.md

 4. Download the latest version of MicroPython from https://micropython.org/download/#esp32.
 Select ESP32 by Espressif and download the latest .bin release.
 5. Open Thonny IDE options and enter the Interpreter section.
 Select MicroPython (ESP32) as the interpreter and select Silicon Labs CP210x USB to UART Bridge (COMx) as the port.
 6. Before pressing OK in the Thonny Options window, click on "Install or update MicroPython" and select the same port you have chosen on the previous step.
 The firmware is the .bin file downloaded on step 4.
 Then, select From image file (Keep) as the flash mode and check "Erase flash before installing."
 Press Install, this process may take a minute.
 When the installation is done, leave the window and press OK.
 You are now configuring the motherboard om COMx.
 7. Copy the following HC-SR04 MicroPython Library into a file in Thonny and save the script with the name hcsr04.py to the MicroPython device.
 The library can be found in https://github.com/rsc1975/micropython-hcsr04 and is not part of the standard MicroPython library by default.
+It is recommended to save the library under a separate folder, in case,,,

 ```